cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 # 4. Visualisation
 ## 4.1 TWA Visualisation Framework (TWA-VF)
-The TWA-VF is a built-in service included in the stack configuration file.
+The [TWA-VF] is a built-in service included in the stack configuration file.
 Therefore, simply ensure that the folders named [fia-queries] and [webspace-mapbox] are placed in the directory `Deploy/stacks/dynamic/stack-manager/inputs/data`.
 Once the core stack is initiated, the TWA-VF container will automatically start running.

 ## 4.2 TWA Visualisation Platform (TWA-VP)
-To deploy TWA-VP stack, copy all the files from the [public] folder and paste them into the directory `web/twa-vis-platform/code/public`.
+To deploy [TWA-VP] stack, copy all the files from the `public` folder under `Deploy/stacks/AI4PublicHealth/TWA-VF/public` and paste them into the directory `web/twa-vis-platform/code/public`.
 Navigator to the `web/twa-vis-platform` directory, and execute the following command  in the terminal:
 ```bash
 docker compose up